Improve Your Chipping With One Secret Move

 I am going to clue you into this common mistake and share a simple checkpoint that will help you fix this error immediately.
 But first, let’s make sure we’re on the same page when it comes to loft.

 When I talk about loft in chipping, I’m referring to the angle of your clubface when your club is in the neutral position.
 For example, my favorite Vokey wedge has a loft angle of 56 degrees.
-This means when I hold the club with the butt end and clubhead in vertical alignment, my clubface has a slant of 56 degree.
+This means when I hold the club with the butt end and clubhead in vertical alignment, my clubface has a slant of 56 degrees.

 Loft is so essential in chipping because that high loft is what helps us create a high launch angle.
 And we need that high launch angle to pop the ball up and onto the green.
 Because wedges are already designed with loft, it can be easy for amateur golfers to forget that they have a role to play in maintaining effective loft at impact.